 What are Tugboats?

-When visiting a port, you might wonder how huge vessels dock deep within terminals.
-Its even more head scratching when you see the hurdles they overcome.
-Imagine those crisscrossing traffic, narrow channels and tight bends which look impossible to pass.
+If you ever visited major ports, you might wonder how huge vessels dock deep within terminals.
+It’s even more head-scratching when you see the hurdles they overcome.
+Imagine those crisscrossing traffic, narrow channels, and tight bends that look impossible to pass.

 Well, the key to all of that is with the help of tugboats.

-To get the job done, tug boats rely on the Pilot’s command who is aboard the bigger vessel.
+To get the job done, tugboats await for the Pilot’s command who is aboard the bigger vessel.
 Just take a look at the image below.

 Tugs are pure muscle and steel.
-They are built for quick response, sheer power and maneuverability.
-These small titans can either be tethered or not.
+They are built for quick response, sheer power, and maneuverability.

 Most tugs have two diesel-powered engines which run the propellers.
 But they are not ordinary engines.
-They are very powerful, enough to deliver the required power needed to perform its duties.
+They are very powerful, enough to deliver the required power needed to perform their duties.

-“A tugs power is measured in Bollard Pull (BP).
-When you go around a ship, you may notice that there are safe working loads (SWL) marked on bitts, chocks and fairleads.
+“A tug’s power is measured in Bollard Pull (BP).
+When you go around a ship, you may notice that there are safe working loads (SWLs) marked on bitts, chocks, and fairleads.”

-Each of their engines can power a full size locomotive.
-Because of their herculean strength, tugs are expected to take aim on clearly marked sweet spot of the vessel’s hull.
+Don’t underestimate them.
+Each of their engines can power a full-size locomotive.
+Because of their herculean strength, tugs aim for the “tug area” of a vessel’s side when pushing.

 Their propellers also vary depending on their designs which we will tackle later.